Pycord-Development/pycord/docs/ext/bridge/index.rst

 .. versionadded:: 2.0

 This module allows using one command callback in order to make both a prefix command and a slash command.
+This page includes the API reference/documentation for the module, but only contains a short example.
+For a more detailed guide on how to use this, see our `discord.ext.bridge guide <https://guide.pycord.dev/extensions/bridge>`_.

 .. note::
     ``ext.bridge`` requires message content intent to be enabled in order to use it.